Shiweiliuiiiiiii/In-Time-Over-Parameterization/README.md

 # In-Time-Over-Parameterization

-This repo includes codes for the official implementation of the paper [[ICML2021] Do We Actually Need Dense Over-Parameterization?
+This repo includes codes for the official implementation of the ICML 2021 paper [Do We Actually Need Dense Over-Parameterization?
 In-Time Over-Parameterization in Sparse Training](https://arxiv.org/abs/2102.02887)

 ![](ITOP.png)